-Director Over-Boarding Policy The Company limits the number of additional directorships that a director may hold.
-Pursuant to our Corporate Governance Guidelines, directors are not permitted to serve on the boards of more than four other public companies in addition to the Company's Board, provided that any director who is employed as a chief executive officer of a public companies in addition to the Company's Board.
-Under of a public companies in addition to the Company's Board.
+The Company limits the number of additional directorships that a director may hold.
+Pursuant to our Corporate Governance Guidelines, directors are not permitted to serve on the boards of more than four other public companies in addition to the Company's Board; provided that any director who is employed as a chief executive officer of a public company is not permitted to serve on the boards of more than two other public companies in addition to the Company's Board.
 Under the policy, a director should advise the Chairman of the Board in advance of accepting an invitation to serve on another public or private company board, in order to confirm that no actual or potential conflict exists.